Federal Institute for Risk Assessment: Areas of responsibility

-The work of the BfR is based on a number of national legal regulations – including the founding law of the Federal Institute for Risk Assessment, the Food and Feed Code (LFGB), Protection Against Infection Act (IfSG), Plant Protection Act, Chemicals Act, Washing and Cleaning Agents Act), and Genetic Engineering Act.
+The work of the BfR is based on a number of national legal regulations – including the founding law of the German Federal Institute for Risk Assessment, the Food and Feed Code (LFGB), Protection Against Infection Act (IfSG), Plant Protection Act, Chemicals Act, Washing and Cleaning Agents Act), and Genetic Engineering Act.

 Its three main areas of responsibility – food safety, product safety and chemicals safety – cover a wide range of subjects.